 How Do You Fundraise in a Crisis?

-Is it insensitive to fundraise now?
-Fundraising experts say now is the time to double down on fundraising and not run from it.
+Is it insensitive to fundraise during a crisis?
 How can you overcome fear to embrace fundraising again confidently?
 Follow these tips to connect with donors and gain the confidence to successfully fundraise in today’s new normal.

 - Collect the Right Information